octavia-crompton/SVE-R/README.md

 If the above lines throw an error, it is likely due a difference in Python or Fortran versions.

 The Fortran code was developed using a gfortran compiler, and has not been tested on other compilers.
 Additionally, it requires the [accelerate](https://sites.ualberta.ca/~kbeach/lapack.html "Title") framework:

 __Python dependencies__

 The Python wrapper scripts and Jupyter notebooks use Python 2.7 and the libraries listed in `requirements.txt`.
-The easiest way to match environments is to create a virtual environment and install the required Python libraries with pip:
+The easiest way to match environments is to create a virtual environment and install the required Python libraries.

-  `pip install -r requirements.txt`

 To create a virtual environment that is compatible with the Jupyter notebook examples:

 `conda create -n o_env  python=2.7 ipykernel`
 `source activate o_env`    # On Windows, remove the word 'source'
 `python -m ipykernel install --user`

+To install the required Python libraries:
+  `pip install -r requirements.txt`

 Please refer to the Conda documentation for [more details](https://ipython.readthedocs.io/en/stable/install/kernel_install.html "Title")